Nikoobox/ninetyplus/README.md

 # SeeWhoScored

 ## Background and Overview
 Site for live soccer scores from across the world.
-Get lifetime game data, teams line-ups, formations and team news.
+Get livetime game data, teams line-ups, formations and team statistics.
 Data and statistic will be presented with D3.js Javascript library for producing dynamic, interactive data.